Republicans make marginal gains in South Texas as Democratic power wanes

 Of the three candidates, only De La Cruz, an insurance agent based in Alamo, was elected.
 She won in Texas' 15th congressional district and is the first Republican to be elected to the seat.
 De La Cruz benefitted from a redrawn district that favored Republicans and would have been carried former President Donald Trump by 2.8 percentage points.
 Previously, the district favored President Joe Biden by 1.9 percentage points.

-Flores, the incumbent of Texas's 34th congressional district, lost to three-time Congressman Vicente Gonzalez by 8 percentage points.
-Garcia, a former staffer for Senator Ted Cruz, lost to nine-term Congressman Henry Cuellar by 13 percentage points.
+Flores, the incumbent of Texas's 34th congressional district, lost to three-time Rep. Vicente Gonzalez by 8 percentage points.
+Garcia, a former staffer for Senator Ted Cruz, lost to nine-term Rep. Henry Cuellar by 13 percentage points.

 Of the three, Flores was the only office holder.
 She was elected during a special election after then-incumbent Filemon Vela left the seat to work with a Washington, D.C., lobbying firm.
 Flores' election against moderate, pro-life Democrat Dan Sanchez signaled to the GOP a possible turning of the electorate in the RGV, after it had already invested heavily into De La Cruz's race at the beginning of the year.